-MUSIC 33, JAZZ IN AMERICAN CULTURE
+MUSIC 33.
+JAZZ IN AMERICAN CULTURE

-Transfer: UC (meets UC Berkeley American Cultures graduation requirement), CSU IGETC AREA 3A (Arts)
+Transfer: UC (meets UC Berkel ey American Cultures graduation requirement), CSU - Catiofica Clabel Citizenship IGETC AREA 3A (Arts)

-This course concentrates on the origin, development and major musical styles of Jazz music in American culture with significant emphasis placed on the sociopolitical and economic realities that resulted in shaping the musical decisions of the primary innovators.
-The course will further illustrate how the multicultural intersection of the African-American, European-American and Chicano/Latino communities has been, and continues to be, an essential element for the existence and proliferation of this uniquely American art form.
-Designed for the non-major.
+This course concentrates on the origin, development, and major musical styles of jazz music in American culture, with significant emphasis placed on the sociopolitical and economic realities that resulted in shaping the musical decisions of the primary innovators.
+The course will further illustrate how the multicultural intersection of the African-American.
+European-American, and Chicano/Latino communities has been and continues to be an essential element for the existence and proliferation of this uniquely American art form.
+Designed for the non-major but recommended for majors.

-1431 10:15a.m.-12:20p.m.
-MTWTh A 214 Fully on ground and will be taught in person at the time and location listed in the schedule of classes.
+1487 8:00a.m.-12:15p.m.
+TTh HSS 154 Terry L Fully on ground and will be taught in person at the time and location listed in the schedule of classes.